United States : Safety by City

 - Weather - The best times to visit San Bernardino for ideal weather are mid-March to mid-June and October to December.
 The average temperatures in San Bernardino vary greatly and the weather feels very nice much of the year but hot in the summer and cold in the winter with a very low chance of rain or snow throughout the year

-- Airports - San Bernardino International Airport is a public airport 3 km southeast of San Bernardino, California, in San Bernardino County, California.
+- Airports - San Bernardino International Airport is a public airport 3 km southeast of San Bernardino, California.
 The facility is a general aviation and cargo airport on the site of Norton Air Force Base.

 - Travel Insurance - The travel insurance policy is a must when visiting a foreign country.
 Make sure you got it before starting your journey, the customs officer may ask for it.